DucManhPhan/DucManhPhan.github.io/_posts/2019-04-28-Repository-pattern.md

 <br>

 ## Wrapping up

+- A Repository encapsulates the data access, so the consumer no longer has to know about the underlying data structure.

 - In Domain Driven Design, it's important to emphasize that we should only define one repository for each aggregate root.